tliron/go-ard/README.md

 }
 ```

-Some formats (notably YAML) support a `Locator` interface for finding the line and column
+Some formats (only YAML currently) support a `Locator` interface for finding the line and
-for each data element, very useful for error messages:
+column for each data element, very useful for error messages:

 ```go
 var yamlRepresentation = `